ViRb3/poweruser/Windows/Security.md

      ```

 6. #### Avoid browser fingerprinting

    - Use [Brave browser](https://brave.com/) with `Fingerprinting blocking` set to `Strict`
    - To verify:
      - https://panopticlick.eff.org/
      - https://amiunique.org/

+7. #### Avoid ZoneID URL leak

+   Every major browser, when downloading an executable, will permanently inject the download URL to the file's alternate stream `Zone.Identifier` (all platforms).

+   - To view if a file has a ZoneID on Windows, in Powershell run:
+     ```powershell
+     cat file.exe -stream zone.identifier
+     ```
+   - To clear the ZoneID in Windows:
+     - In Powershell run:
+       ```powershell
+       Unblock-File file.exe
+       ```
+     - `Right-click` on the file > `Properties` > tick `Unblock` > click `OK`
+   - Avoid ZoneID leak:
+     - Use incognito mode.
+That will only store `HostUrl=about:internet` (tested on Chrome and Firefox)
+     - Use [Brave browser](https://brave.com/).
+It always stores `HostUrl=about:internet`

+8. #### Avoid debugging symbols build path leak
+   Some compilers such as MSVC on Windows generate PDB symbols by default.
+For user convenience, the full path to the symbols file at build time will be stored in every binary.
+   - Avoid leak:
+     - Disable symbol generation
+     - Hex edit the path out